Tesco profit set to fall as tough UK economy bites | Business

 Tesco profit set to fall as tough UK economy bites

-Tesco, Britain's biggest retailer, warned its profit would fall in the current year due to the tough economic conditions and pressure on consumers after it reported a 35.8% rise for the 2021-22 year.
-The group, which has an over 27% share of Britain's grocery market, said on Wednesday it made retail adjusted operating profit of 2.65 billion pounds ($3.45 billion) in the year to Feb.
-26 - in line with guidance of slightly above 2.6 billion pounds and up from 1.96 billion pounds in 2020-21.
+Tesco, Britain's biggest retailer, warned profit would fall in the current year as the tough economic conditions and pressure on consumers forced it to work harder to retain its customers.
+With a more than 27% share of Britain's grocery market, Tesco reported retail adjusted operating profit of 2.65 billion pounds ($3.45 billion) in the year to end Feb., up 36% and in line with guidance.

 - Country: